JulianEducation/CommandLineBasics/shell.md

 ## Navigating History

-Before we go further, it's useful to point out a number of useful keyboard shortcuts.
+Before we go further, it's useful to point out a few more keyboard shortcuts which can come in handy.

 When you're at the shell prompt, using the up arrow (or down arrow) moves backwards (or forwards) through your shell *history*.
 Your history is the set of commands you've executed, often across sessions (meaning not just from your current use of the shell, also previous ones).

 Try hitting up arrow now to bring the `date` command back, and execute it a second time, which now should produce a different output.

-You can use left and right arrow to navigate within a command you're writing -- so if you make a mistake early in a command, you can fix it without backspacing.
+You can use left and right arrow to navigate within a command you're writing -- so if you make a mistake early in a command, you can fix it without backspacing, and then move back to the end of the line.

 All of the *output* of commands you've executed will remain above your prompt, so if you execute a number of commands, you can use your mouse to copy output from any previous command.
+If there's been enough output from previous commands, you'll see the screen begin to *scroll*, so that you still see a prompt at the bottom, but commands and output from earlier are no longer visible.
+In Google Cloud Shell, you can scroll up and down the previous *output* with your mouse's scroll wheel (or with 2 fingers on your trackpad) if you want to see or copy something you know was printed out earlier that isn't visible on the screen where your current prompt is.

 ## `Ctrl-c` to interrupt